ycz425/javafx-projects/README.md

 * Go to File -> Project Structure -> Libraries, and add the lib folder of the JavaFX 21 SDK as a library.

 * Go to Run -> Edit Configurations, and add new configuration.
 Set Main class to the class labeled "App" (i.e. FlappyBirdApp, App2048).
-Add these VM Options to the configuration:
+Add these VM Options to the configuration (replace path with the actual path to JavaFX SDK lib folder):

   ```
   --module-path /path/to/javafx-sdk-21.0.2/lib --add-modules javafx.controls,javafx.fxml